dokku/tutorials/docs/index.md

 # Tutorials

+## [Deploying to a Dokku-managed k3s cluster]

+Dokku natively supports both single and multi-server deployments.
+This tutorial shows how to manage both with k3s under the hood.

+  [:octicons-arrow-right-24: Continue reading][Deploying to a Dokku-managed k3s Cluster]

+  [Using Websockets with Nginx]: other/deploying-to-k3s.md

 ## [Using Websockets with Nginx]

 Running a sidecar process to serve websocket requests can be done by following this tutorial.